 - News Sites.
 Google News, Bloomberg, TechCrunch, etc.

 - Social.
 Twitter, FaceBook.

-- Video.
+- Movies.
 NetFlix, Amazon Prime, YouTube.

 - Personal communication.
 Texts, voicemails, etc.

 - Limit consumption.
-I want to enforce a limit on the number of things I'm consuming.
+I want to enforce a limit on the numbers of things I'm consuming.
 I wonder if there is a way to automatically reset the read count of various feeds so it doesn't look like there are too many articles to read when I use a reader.

-- Optimize for the highest impact & quality information at the beginning of the day.
+- Optimize for highest impact & quality information at the beginning of the day.
 This means reading books and long-form articles at the beginning of the day while my mind is clear, instead of consuming blogs, tweets, texts, etc.

 - Don't switch contexts.
 If you are reading a book, don't stop and read a blog article.
 Cultivating sustained laser-focus attention on a single thing is critically important.
 I've found this to be more challenging as the years go by, and it's something I need to be even more intentional about.